Divorce Can Mean Disaster for Your Credit

 Even if you have no responsibility for a debt under your final divorce settlement agreement, creditors may begin collection activity or adverse credit reporting against you if you opened the account with your spouse.
-If your former spouse declares bankruptcy, you may be left as the only responsible party and be required to pay off any joint accounts.
+While attempting to enforce a debt against a party who is not responsible is illegal, many debt collectors will attempt to do so in hopes that the parties cannot remember whether they agreed to pay the date.
+Additionally, If your former spouse declares bankruptcy, you may be left as the only responsible party to the joint marital debts and be required to pay off the entire amount.

-To prevent these things from happening, family attorneys should engage in a proactive effort to address these potential issues before and throughout the divorce process.
+To prevent these things from happening, family attorneys and people anticipating divorse should engage in a proactive effort to address these potential issues before and throughout the divorce process.
 Addressing these issues early in the divorce process can often result in better outcomes for both parties.

 Six Ways To Plan Ahead And Prevent Credit Damage To Your Credit